 On 19 June 2020, the French Council of State confirmed that publishers could block access to their site whenever Internet users refuse their cookies, thereby making the cookie wall principle a reality.
 The importance of this debate, initially pitting publishers against the French Data Protection Authority, CNIL (Commission nationale de l’informatique et des libertés), shows that content publishers (both media and brands) are well aware of the necessity of collecting their own customer data, protecting the value of their content and maintaining a certain level of independence from the big GAFAM (Google, Apple, Facebook, Amazon and Microsoft), BATX (Baidu, Alibaba, Tencent and Xiaomi), etc. platforms.
-However, behind the debate lies a key issue for marketing teams: that of data governance…
+However, behind the debate lies a key issue for marketing teams: the data governance…

-Customer capital is what we call the set of data which, namely gets richer as we interact with customers, for example, along their path in a marketing conversion funnel.
+Customer capital is what we call the set of data which namely gets richer as we interact with customers, for example, along their path in a marketing conversion funnel.
 However, since customer data is also generated by management tools, CRM tools, marketing studies and campaigns, etc., a standardization process is needed to ensure that it can be exploited regardless of its format (which can be extremely diverse).

 Building cross-functional, highly integrated customer capital